 An undivided co-ownership property

-Like all other forms created by the OACIQ and which brokers are required to use, this one was designed to offer you maximum protection while clearly establishing the terms under which the broker will act.
+Like all other forms of the OACIQ and which brokers are required to use, this one was designed to offer you maximum protection while clearly establishing the terms under which the broker will act.
 It specifies, among other things:

 - The essential features of the desired property;